DPS0340/nestjs-fast-check-practice/README.md

 ### Motivation

-Testing is important, but making testing is hard, so some developers even don't make tests.
+Testing is important, but make testing is hard, so some developers even don't make tests.

 So, I decided to make example repository based on properly used property based testing, on nestjs ecosystem.